The Join operator

 A * B combines the matching information in

-The result contains all matching combinations of tuples from both arguments.
+The result contains all matching combinations of entities from both arguments.

 Principles of joins¶